bh3791/docker-gmrecords/README.md

 2. run the `aws configure` command to set up your security credentials.
 You will need to generate these in the AWS console https://console.aws.amazon.com/iamv2/home#/users : user : security credentials : access keys
-3. edit the `Makefile`, naming the TAG and REPO_ID 'projectX' and your AWS_ID (account id) at the top
+3. edit the `Makefile`, naming the TAG and REPO_ID 'projectx' and your AWS_ID (account id) at the top
-4. configure terraform by editing the `terraform.tfvars` file, naming the deployment 'projectX'.
+4. configure terraform by editing the `terraform.tfvars` file, naming the deployment 'projectx'.
 Create the infrastructure when you are satisfied.
 The project is initially configured to work out of the box in the us-west-1 region.
 To modify it for another region, networking.tf would need to be edited to apply the correct availability zones and subnets.

         cd terraform